2025 Symposium Schedule

 Jamene Brooks-Kieffer Data Services Librarian University of Kansas

-Lunch & Business Meeting
+Lunch & Future of MDLS Community Meeting

 11:30 - 1:00